celesky/awesome-scripts/docs/java.md

     -p, --pid       find out the highest cpu consumed threads from the specifed java process, default from all java process.
-    -c, --count     set the thread count to show, default is 5 -h, --help      display this help and exit
-    -a, --append-file <file>  specify the file to append output as log -s, --jstack-path <path>  specify the path of jstack command -F, --force               set jstack to force a thread dump(use jstack -F option) delay is the delay between updates in seconds. ucount is the number of updates.
+    -c, --count     set the thread count to show, default is 5 -a, --append-file <file>  specify the file to append output as log -s, --jstack-path <path>  specify the path of jstack command -F, --force               set jstack to force a thread dump(use jstack -F option) -S, --jstack-file-dir <path>  specifies the directory for storing jstack output files, and keep files. default store jstack output files at tmp dir, and auto remove after run. use this option to keep files so as to review jstack later.
+    -m, --mix-native-frames   set jstack to print both java and native frames (mixed mode).
+    -l, --lock-info           set jstack with long listing.
+Prints additional information about locks.
+    -d, --top-delay  <deplay> specifies the delay between top samples, default is 0.5 (second). get thread cpu percentage during this delay interval. more info see top -d option. eg: -d 1 (1 second).
+    -P, --use-ps              use ps command to find busy thread(cpu usage) instead of top command, default use top command, because cpu usage of ps command is expressed as the percentage of time spent running during the entire lifetime of a process, this is not ideal.
+    -h, --help      display this help and exit delay is the delay between updates in seconds. when this is not set, it will output once. ucount is the number of updates. when delay is set, ucount is not set, it will output in unstop mode.
 ```

 ### 示例